chroma-x/php-goyyamobile/README.md

 Goyya Mobile simple API provides different types of exceptions.

 - `\InvalidArgumentException` is thrown on calling a setter with an invalid argument.
-- `Markenwerk\CommonException` sub class exceptions get thrown if requesting the webservice of your Goyya Mobile provider fails for any reason.
+- `ChromaX\CommonException` sub class exceptions get thrown if requesting the webservice of your Goyya Mobile provider fails for any reason.

-You can find more information about [PHP Common Exceptions at Github](https://github.com/markenwerk/php-common-exceptions).
+You can find more information about [PHP Common Exceptions at Github](https://github.com/chroma-x/php-common-exceptions).

 All exceptions have a specific code to allow you to handle the exceptions properly.